scorpsj77/drug_interaction_prediction/README.md

 ## Contribution Guidelines <!--- do not change this line -->

-We invite the community to continue building this project to improve our model and web application.
-Please fork this repository if you'd like to make any changes and submit a pull request.
-Your changes may be merged into the main branch after review.
+We welcome contributions to improve both the model and the web application!

+To contribute:
+- Fork this repository
+- Make your changes
+- Submit a pull request

+Your contributions will be reviewed and may be merged into the main branch.
+Thank you for helping us make this project better!

 ## Authors <!--- do not change this line -->